 Hall, BobBob Hall is Associate Director of Development at Emmanuel Christian Seminary and has held that position since March, 2010.
 Bob is a graduate of Milligan College (BA '82), served 10 years as a US Army officer, and worked for 27 years in leadership and management positions.
 Bob and his wife, Lisa, are active members at Grandview Christian Church in Johnson City, and have two grown children.

-Paul Helphinstine is the Senior Minister of Harrison Christian Church in Johnson City.
-This is Paul's second year serving on the IHN board, and he is tremendously excited about this opportunity to serve this amazing organization.
-Paul and his wife of twelve years, Emily, have two sons, John and Isaac.
-Emily is the Literacy Coach for the Middle Schools in Kingsport, Tennessee.
+Paul Helphinstine is the Pastor of Covenant Presbyterian Church in Johnson City.
+This is Paul's second year serving on the Family Promise board, and he is tremendously excited about this opportunity to serve this amazing organization.
+Paul is currently serving as the Vice President of the Board.
+Paul and his wife of fourteen years, Emily, have two sons, John and Isaac.
+Emily is the Coordinator for Literacy Programs for the Kingsport City Schools in Kingsport, Tennessee.
 Paul is a graduate of Milligan College and Emmanuel Christian Seminary.
-Prior to working at Harrison Christian Church, where Paul has been for the past three years, he was the Youth Minister at First Presbyterian Church in downtown Johnson City.
-It was there that Paul became acquainted with IHN of Greater Johnson City.
-And so, with the help of a wonderful coordinator, Delores Fox, Harrison Christian Church came into the program as a support church in 2011.
-Harrison Christian worked with Unaka Avenue Baptist in 2011 and 2012 and now assists host church Antioch Baptist.
-Paul is currently serving as the Vice President of IHN and on the Program Committee and the Spiritual Life Committee.
+Prior to working at Covenant Presbyterian Church, Paul served for four years as the Senior Minister of Harrison Christian Church, and prior to that he was the Youth Director for seven years at First Presbyterian Church in downtown Johnson City.
+It was there that Paul became acquainted with Family Promise of Greater Johnson City.
+Currently, with the help of a wonderful coordinator, David Miller, Covenant Presbyterian Church is the support congregation for First United Methodist Church of Johnson City.

 Hungate, Douglas R.